 To help companies, managers and teams navigate this new way of working, we sat down with leaders from around the world to chat about remote work and to find out more about what’s changed for them, how they’re keeping their teams productive and how they’re staying connected.

 Here’s our chat with Kelly Wolf González, Director of Diversity, Equity, and Inclusion, & Head of Internal Communications at KeepTruckin.

 1 Tell us a little bit about yourself and KeepTruckin

 I’m the Director of Diversity, Equity and Inclusion at KeepTruckin.
 It’s a relatively small HR team.
 So, I also do a lot of internal communications, learning and development and enablement for our workforce.
 I’ve been in the D&I and HR space for about 10 years.
 Prior to KeepTruckin I was at Tesla and Solar City – in the energy world.

 KeepTruckin is a fleet management hardware and software company.
 It started off as a compliance tool for the trucking industry and then has since expanded.
-There’s just a huge market for helping small to large businesses manage their fleets.
+There’s just a huge market for helping small to large businesses manage their private or public fleets.
 It’s been really interesting during this pandemic, to see how important our truck drivers and people who are delivering things are to us.
 It does feel good to be a part of an organization that’s enabling that workforce to do such important work.